 The program aims to support your development in eight capability areas that capture UNSW Medicine’s goals for you as a medical graduate:

-The program has been designed so that you have time to complete your project and assignment work, and to extend your study of the material introduced in lectures, tutorials, practical classes and clinical experiences.
+The program has been designed so that you have time to complete your project and assignment work, and to extend your study of the material introduced in lectures, tutorials, practical classes, on-line activities and clinical experiences.
 Most teaching sessions will include suggestions of papers, texts or websites that complement or extend the material covered, and it is expected that you will undertake further study based on these suggestions in the areas that you are curious about, or that you feel you don't understand well enough.

 The coherence of the program depends on you taking the initiative.
 The program gives you the freedom to study more widely and deeply in areas that you judge will benefit your development as a medical professional.
 At the same time it does not dictate exactly what you should read or how much you should study.
 These are decisions you are best placed to make, and making them is an important part of your development in the capabilities of ‘Self direction and critical evaluation’ and ‘Development as a reflective practitioner’.